Slodziak190q/EasyBot/README.md

 If you have discord server or you are in some servers you know that there is a lot of bots added to servers And if you dont want a lot of bots in your server this bot is for you!
 Its fully configurable and you can add your command too!
 Only thing to do is add me on discord and send me your Idea of command!
-It have a lot of commands from popular bots

 # DONATE